lucky-media/guidelines/pages/roadmaps/backend.md

 # Backend Roadmap
-Below we will least some of tutorials that we think are a great way to jump start your career in backend development.
+Ready to power up your backend development skills?
+Explore our selection of tutorials designed to give you a swift lift-off.

-Please Note that here we assume you already know the basics of Databases, MVC etc.
+Remember, we're assuming you're already equipped with the basics of databases and MVC.

 ### Object Oriented Programming
 - [SOLID Principles in PHP](https://laracasts.com/series/solid-principles-in-php)